SiddhantTotade/todo_list/README.md

 # Todo_List
 + This is ToDo Application based on Python Django.
++ In this web application you can perform CRUD (CREATE, READ, UPDATE, DELETE) operations.
++ You can manipulate your daily tasks.
 + Frontend work using HCJ (HTML, CSS, JS).
 + Backend work using Django.
 + Database use - DB SQLite (Python Django default Database)